-Looking for Best Apple Varieties to Grow in 2016?
+Looking for Best Apple Varieties to Grow in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
-There are plenty of other related resources, click omn the resources dropdown above.
+There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

-For detailed descriptions many apple varieties that you can pick or buy at the grocery store, see this page!
+This page helps you find the right variety of apple to grow in your area.
+For detailed descriptions of many apple varieties that you can pick or buy at the grocery store (or grow), see this page!
 Also, see our pages on tips for picking apples at a farm, easy illustrated directions to make applesauce, apple butter, apple jelly and apple pie; and our list of apple festivals!

 Ultimately, best best variety is the one you like to eat best, but there are some other considerations: